yodit93/TDD_ruby/README.md

 ## 🔭 Future Features <a name="future-features"></a>

+- Add other methods
+- Add the TDD for these methods
-- No features available for now.
+- Add some classes for the exercise

 <p align="right">(<a href="#readme-top">back to top</a>)</p>